-ELL 206 English Language Learner (3.00 SH).
-The exploraton of language, culture, standards-based instruction, assessment, and professionalism in order to understand and teach linguistically diverse learners effectively.
+ELL 206 English Language Learners (3.00 SH).
+The exploraton of language, culture, standards-based instruction, assessment, and professionalism to understand and teach linguistically diverse learners effectively.
 Careful attention is given to the design of learning environments and curriculum to meet the teacher competencies related to fulfilling the instructional needs of English language learners.
 Teacher certification students ECE PreK-4/SED PreK-8, 7-12, and PreK-12 are required to take this course.
 PDE Stage 1 – Observation required: 05-10 hours.

-PSY 101 Intro to Psychology (ST) (4.00 SH).
+PSY 101 Introduction to Psychology (ST) (4.00 SH).
 Principles of human and animal behavior.
 The study of individual, group and institutional behavior in context.
 Offered every semester.
 Meets Social Thought and Tradition Intellectual Perspective requirement (ST).

 PSY 219 Early Child Development (ST) (4.00 SH).
 A chronological approach to the principles and theories of child development from birth-11 years of age.
 This course fulfills the developmental psychology requirement for early childhood education majors.